amitprasad0/newData/README.md

 Features
+Use Recycler View and Grid Layout: Shown a 3-column square image grid.
+Images is  center-cropped.

+Image Loading:

+Implemented asynchronous image loading using retrofit and url.

+In the response of  API got thumbnail object in each array element to show image.

+Display: User can be able to scroll 100 images.

+Caching:  Use Glide for caching and disk caching

+Error Handling: Handle network errors and image loading failures gracefully when fetching images from the API, providing informative error messages.

 1. Use of RecyclerView and GridLayout: Display a 3-column square image grid.
 Images are center-cropped within each image item.
 2. Image Loading: Implemented asynchronous image loading using Retrofit and URL.